sysdesign-code/dev-sec-ops-demo/README.md

 ### III. <b>Create Cloud Deploy Pipeline</b>

-Now that we have GitHub integration and Trigger created for Cloud Build, the next step is to create the Cloud Deploy pipeline which will deploy the docker application to the three GKE environments: "test", "staging" and "prod" once the image release for all 3 environments is created through Cloud Build.
+Now that we have GitHub integration and trigger created for Cloud Build, the next step is to create the Cloud Deploy pipeline which will deploy the container image to the three GKE environments: "test", "staging" and "prod" once the image release for all 3 environments is created through Cloud Build.
 The requirement for the image release, requires a Cloud Deploy pipeline.

-1. Edit the Cloud Deploy YAML with your GCP project ID.
-From your forked/cloned GitHub page, click on `clouddeploy.yaml`.
+1. Edit the clouddeploy.yaml file with your GCP project ID.
 2. Within the file, update lines 22, 32 and 42 with your respective GCP project ID
 ![Screenshot](./diagrams/screenshots/II_CloudDeploy_2.jpg)
 3. Once this is updated, save the file.
-4. Either through Cloud Shell or your local dekstop, run the following GCP command to create the enviroment variables and the Cloud Deploy pipeline called `ci-cd-test`:
+4. Either through Cloud Shell or your local workstation, run the following GCP command to create the enviroment variables and the Cloud Deploy pipeline called `ci-cd-test`:
     ```
     PROJECT_ID=<<YOUR_PROJECT_ID>>
     LOCATION=us-central1